carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ``convergent``
     In some parallel execution models, there exist operations that cannot be made control-dependent on any additional values.
-We call such operations ``convergent``, and mark them with this function attribute.
+We call such operations ``convergent``, and mark them with this attribute.

+    The ``convergent`` attribute may appear on functions or call/invoke instructions.
+When it appears on a function, it indicates that calls to this function should not be made control-dependent on additional values.
     For example, the intrinsic ``llvm.cuda.syncthreads`` is ``convergent``, so calls to this intrinsic cannot be made control-dependent on additional values.

-Other functions may also be marked as convergent; this prevents the same optimization on those functions.
+    When it appears on a call/invoke, the ``convergent`` attribute indicates that we should treat the call as though we're calling a convergent function.
+This is particularly useful on indirect calls; without this we may treat such calls as though the target is non-convergent.

-    The optimizer may remove the ``convergent`` attribute when it can prove that the function does not execute any convergent operations.
+    The optimizer may remove the ``convergent`` attribute on functions when it can prove that the function does not execute any convergent operations.
+    Similarly, the optimizer may remove ``convergent`` on calls/invokes when it can prove that the call/invoke cannot call a convergent function.
 ``inaccessiblememonly``
     This attribute indicates that the function may only access memory that is not accessible by the module being compiled.
 This is a weaker form